 “Do you want me to do a Freshening Cast on you, Ash?” asked Adina.
 I shook my head, but she closed her eyes for a second and I felt my hair untangle and could taste mint on my breath.
 I sighed.

 “Uncle M wants us all to have breakfast together in the dining room,” said Malachi.
 Adina smiled, took his hand and skipped alongside him as we made our way through the huge house and into the grand dining hall.
-The doors opened themselves as we approached and we stepped tentatively inside, nervous about our first proper encounter with Uncle M since we had arrived: even though we'd been living in the house for over a week now we'd barely seen Uncle M at all, as he preferred to spend his time tucked away in his office and have his manservant Jones keep an eye on us.
+The doors opened themselves as we approached and we stepped tentatively inside, nervous about our first proper encounter with Uncle M since we had arrived: even though we'd been living in the house for over a week now we'd barely seen him at all, as he preferred to spend his time tucked away in his office and have his manservant Jones keep an eye on us.
 We glanced at each other nervously.

 I couldn't help staring at my opulent surroundings and wondering exactly how much all of the ancient vases, marble busts and bronze statuettes dotted around the room were worth.
 It was my old 'try to stay alive' side trying to pop in and make an appearance.
 We don't need to worry about money any more, I thought.
 But I still carefully catalogued every object in the room by value, use and potential as a weapon.
 Call me crazy.